O-minimal Hauptvermutung for polyhedra II: Theorems 1 and 2 in the compact case

-{\it Proof of Theorem 2 for a compact definable $C^0$ manifold.} Let $M$ be a compact definable $C^0$ manifold.
+{\it Proof of Theorem 2 for a compact definable $C^0$ manifold}.
+Let $M$ be a compact definable $C^0$ manifold over $R$.
 By Triangulation theorem of definable sets, $M$ is definably homeomorphic to a compact polyhedron.
-Hence we can assume $M$ is a compact polyhedron.
+Hence we can assume that $M$ is a compact polyhedron.
 Moreover, by Uniqueness theorem of definable triangulation, if $M$ is definably homeomorphic to another compact polyhedron then they are PL homeomorphic.
-Therefore, it remains to prove that $M$ is a PL manifold, i.e.~the following statement. {\it For each $x\in M$ there exists a polyhedral neighborhood $U_0$ of $x$ in $M$ such that $(U_0,x)$ is PL homeomorphic to $(\sigma_0,0)$, where $\sigma_0$ is a simplex such that $0\in\Int\sigma_0$.} By definition of a definable $C^0$ manifold there exists a compact definable neighborhood $U$ of $x$ in $M$ such that $(U,x)$ is definably homeomorphic to $(\sigma_0,0)$.
+Therefore, it remains to prove that $M$ is a PL manifold, i.e., the following statement: {\it For each $x\in M$ there exists a polyhedral neighborhood $U_0$ of $x$ in $M$ such that $(U_0;x)$ is PL homeomorphic to $(\sigma_0;0)$, where $\sigma_0$ is a simplex such that $0\in\Int\sigma_0$.} By definition of a definable $C^0$ manifold there exists a compact definable neighborhood $U$ of $x$ in $M$ such that $(U;x)$ is definably homeomorphic to $(\sigma_0;0)$.
 Apply Triangulation theorem of definable sets to $U$ and a simplicial decomposition of $M$ such that $x$ is a vertex.
 Then there is a definable homeomorphism $\tau$ of $M$ such that $\tau(x)=x$ and $\tau(U)$ is a polyhedron.
-Since $\tau(U)$ is a compact polyhedral neighborhood of $x$ in $M$, replacing $U$ with $\tau(U)$ we assume from the beginning that $U$ is a compact polyhedral neighborhood.
-Then by Uniqueness theorem of definable triangulation, $(U,x)$ is PL homeomorphic to $(\sigma_0,0)$.
-2mm {\it Proof of Theorem 1 for a compact tame $C^0$ manifold.} Let $M$ be a compact tame $C^0$ manifold.
-Let $\{S_n\}$ denote the minimal o-minimal structure where $M$ is definable.
-Then by Triangulation theorem of definable sets, $M$ is $\{S_n\}$-definably homeomorphic to a compact polyhedron $X$.
-Here $M$ and $X$ are definably homeomorphic in any o-minimal structure including $\{S_n\}$.
-Thus, if $M$ is tamely homeomorphic to some compact polyhedron $X'$ then $M$ is definably homeomorphic to $X'$ in some o-minimal structure $\{S'_n\}$, and $M$ and $X$ are $\{S'_n\}$-definably homeomorphic since $\{S'_n\}\supset\{S_n\}$.
+Since $\tau(U)$ is a compact polyhedral neighborhood of $x$ in $M$, replacing $U$ with $\tau(U)$ we assume that $U$ is a compact polyhedral neighborhood from the beginning.
+Then by Uniqueness theorem of definable triangulation, $(U;x)$ is PL homeomorphic to $(\sigma_0;0)$.
+2mm {\it Proof of Theorem 1 for a compact tame $C^0$ manifold}.
+Let $M$ be a compact tame $C^0$ manifold over $\R$.
+Let $S$ denote the o-minimal structure $\{S_n(M)\}_n$ over $\R$.
+Then by Triangulation theorem of definable sets, $M$ is $S$-definably homeomorphic to a compact polyhedron $X$.
+Here $M$ and $X$ are definably homeomorphic in any o-minimal structure containing $S$.
+Thus, if $M$ is tamely homeomorphic to some compact polyhedron $X'$ then $M$ is definably homeomorphic to $X'$ in some o-minimal structure $S'$, and $M$ and $X$ are $S'$-definably homeomorphic since $S'\supset S$.
 Therefore, $X$ and $X'$ are PL homeomorphic by Uniqueness theorem of definable triangulation.
+Namely, $X$ is uniquely determined up to PL homeomorphisms.
 It remains to see that $X$ is a PL manifold.
-By the above arguments it suffices to show that each point $x$ of $M$ has a neighborhood $U$ such that $(U,x)$ is tamely homeomorphic to $(\sigma_0,0)$, where $\sigma_0$ is a simplex such that $0\in\Int\sigma$.
-This is clear by definition of a tame $C^0$ manifold.
+By the above argument it suffices to show that each point $x$ of $M$ has a neighborhood $U$ such that $(U;x)$ is tamely homeomorphic to $(\sigma_0;0)$, where $\sigma_0$ is a simplex such that $0\in\Int\sigma$.
+This is obvious by the definition of a tame $C^0$ manifold.